Taiwan Visa and Passport Requirements

 Multiple-entry visas are issued for business purposes only and require a document from your employer regarding the purpose of visit.

-Single-entry: usually valid for three months to a year from the date of issue and allowing for a stay of 14, 30 or 60 days; multiple-entry (business purposes only): six months from the date of issue.
+Single-entry visa: usually valid for three months to one year for stays of 14, 30, 60 or 90 days; multiple-entry (business purposes only): six months from the date of issue.

 A visa is not required by travellers continuing their journey by the same or connecting aircraft on the same day, provided holding confirmed onward tickets and the necessary travel documentation and provided not departing from the transit lounge.